As one of PUMP’s Advocacy + Public Policy Agenda key themes, we support Equitable Access to Health + Wellness.

 - Pittsburgh Sports League (PSL) – PUMP runs the nationally recognized PSL which brings together over 24,000 young adults of all genders each year through recreational sports and activities.

 - Adagio Health Symposium – PUMP is a partial sponsor of the annual Adagio Health Symposium on Transforming Women’s Health.
-During the inaugural Symposium in 2018, PUMP hosted a networking happy hour in collaboration with Adagio’s Young Leadership Council.
+During the inaugural Symposium in 2018 and the second Symposium in 2019, PUMP hosted a networking happy hour in collaboration with Adagio’s Young Leadership Council.

 - Community Service – PUMP staff and volunteers perform 2 or more service projects to improve community recreational spaces each year.